overniteoats/cyber/README.md

 # cyber
-Documentation of noteworthy events in my cyber journey.
+Documentation of noteworthy events on TryHackMe.